Sports in the San Francisco Bay Area: 2026 FIFA World Cup

+Levi’s Stadium during the 2026 FIFA World Cup.
+The stadium was temporarily rebranded as San Francisco Bay Area Stadium for the tournament.

-Levi's Stadium is one of 16 venues which will host matches during the 2026 FIFA World Cup.
-It is one of eleven US venues for the tournament and is also one of two venues in California which will host matches, the other being SoFi Stadium in the Los Angeles suburb of Inglewood.
-During the event, the stadium will be temporarily renamed to "San Francisco Bay Area Stadium" in accordance with FIFA's policy on corporate-sponsored names.
-The stadium will host six matches: five group stage matches and one Round of 32 match.
+Levi's Stadium was one of 16 venues which hosted matches during the 2026 FIFA World Cup.
+It was one of eleven US venues for the tournament and was also one of two venues in California which hosted matches, the other being SoFi Stadium in the Los Angeles suburb of Inglewood.
+During the event, the stadium was temporarily renamed to "San Francisco Bay Area Stadium" in accordance with FIFA's policy on corporate-sponsored names.
+The stadium hosted six matches: five group stage matches and one Round of 32 match, which included the United States, which advanced to the Round of 16.